skinne14/osc-root/app/assistants/index.md

 ## DASH

 You can submit your professors' scholarly work to [DASH](http://dash.harvard.edu/), Harvard's open-access repository, using our [quick submit form](https://osc.hul.harvard.edu/dash/quicksubmit).
-You may also [send the OSC your faculty member's CV](mailto:{{site.email}}?subject=Faculty%20CV); our Open Access Fellows will then “scrape” the CV for citations and, if possible, submit them to DASH.
+You may also [send the OSC your faculty member's CV](mailto:{{site.email}}?subject=Faculty%20CV); our Open Access Fellows will then "scrape" the CV for citations and, if possible, submit them to DASH.

 We may ask you to help locate a copy of the preferred version of an article, the [author's final manuscript]({{site.baseurl}}/authors/faq/#final-manuscript): be sure to get a copy, whenever your professors submit a new article to a publisher for consideration.
 They'll thank you later!